 DREAMER RESOURCE CENTER

-The DREAMer Resource Center provides holistic support for DREAMers and allies at Portland State University, including educational and career readiness, scholarships, 1:1 resource navigation, community building, advocacy, and leadership development opportunities.
-We believe that education and all the opportunities It creates should be accessible to everyone.
-Immigration status or experience should not be a barrier to education access or success, and we seek to create a culture that celebrates the strength and persistence of DREAMers and allies.
+The DREAMer Resource Center provides holistic support for immigrant-origin students at Portland State University.
+Our services include educational and career readiness programs, scholarships, one-on-one resource navigation, community building, advocacy, and leadership development opportunities.
+We believe education—and the opportunities it creates—should be accessible to everyone.
+Immigration status or experience should never be a barrier to success.
+Our center works to foster a culture that celebrates the resilience, strength, and persistence of immigrant-origin students and their communities.
 Everyone is welcome in our space.

-Portland State University is committed to being a welcoming place of support, access, and inclusion for all.
-As a designated sanctuary campus, the Portland State community is committed to protecting and supporting all of our students, regardless of immigration status, national origin, religion, or any similar characteristics.
-We honor, respect, embrace, and value the unique contributions of all students, faculty, employees, volunteers, and our local and global communities.
+At Portland State University, we are deeply committed to being a welcoming place of support, access, and inclusion for all.
+As a designated sanctuary campus, PSU is dedicated to protecting and uplifting every student—regardless of immigration status, national origin, religion, or other identity.
+We honor and value the unique contributions of our students, faculty, staff, and community members, and we embrace the diversity that makes our campus strong.

 MISSION